In a busy career, it can be challenging to find time to develop and take the steps necessary to get you to where you want to go in your career.

 When writing your goals down, you also want to write why they are essential for you to accomplish as well the impact it will make in your career or life in general.
 Doing that will trigger your emotions towards your goals and help your brain figure out ways to make them happen.

 I do my goal setting in 90-day sprints.
 That means I have my overall long-term goals, and I break them down into smaller actionable goals that I can focus on within the next three months.
 That keeps my long-term goals from being overwhelming and too far out in the future when I can take small action steps to reach a milestone towards my bigger goals.

 Visualize Your Goals

-Another practical thing you can to do activate your brain, and it’s solution-mode, is by visualizing you having achieved your written goals and internalize them as if you already have accomplished them.
+Another practical thing you can do to activate your brain, and it’s solution-mode, is by visualizing you having achieved your written goals and internalize them as if you already have accomplished them.
 You want to get your emotions fired up and feel as if you have that big paycheck in hand, have that corner office, or maybe sitting on a beach living the digital nomad lifestyle.

 I have a vision board on my desktop that shows what I want to achieve.
-I have that just to remind me of my overall goals everytime I open my laptop.
+I have that just to remind me of my overall goals every time I open my laptop.

 Review And Adjust

 Reviewing and adjusting your progress is probably the most important thing you can do to make sure your career development is going to be successful.

 Do either monthly, bi-weekly, or weekly reviews of your progress.
 Then adjust accordingly to make sure you stay on track and keep momentum as you add new skill sets or whatever your focus might be.